-Transmission of US citizenship at birth to a child born abroad is governed by Immigration and Nationality Act (INA) §§ 301 and/or 309.
+The Immigration and Nationality Act (INA) governs transmission of US citizenship at birth to a child born abroad at §§ 301 and/or 309.
 The Department of State interprets the INA to require a US citizen parent to have a biological connection to a child to transmit US citizenship to that child at birth.
 That is, to transmit US citizenship to a child conceived through Assisted Reproductive Technology (ART), a US citizen father must be the genetic parent, and a US citizen mother must be either the genetic or the gestational and legal mother of the child at the time and place of the child’s birth.
 (A gestational mother is the woman who carries and gives birth to a child.)

 The US Department of State (DOS) determines the citizenship of children born abroad to a US citizen parent.
-This determination is governed by US law.
+US law governs this determination.
 So, even if local law recognizes a surrogacy agreement and finds that US parents are in fact the legal parents of a child conceived through Assisted Reproductive Technology (ART), if the US citizen parents have no biological connection to the child, the Department of State will not consider the child to be a US citizen at birth.

-Children born abroad to foreign surrogates who are not biologically related to a US citizen parent may have trouble entering the United States.
+Children born abroad to foreign surrogates who are not biologically related to a US citizen parent may have trouble entering the US.
 If a child is not biologically related to a US citizen parent, that child will not acquire US citizenship automatically at birth.
-However, in some countries, neither will the child will not acquire the citizenship of the country where he or she is born because the surrogate mother is not considered the parent of the child.
-In such a case, it may be impossible for that child to get a passport from the United States or from the country of birth, and/or from third countries depending upon the circumstances of the case.
+However, in some countries, neither will the child acquire citizenship of his/her country of birth because the surrogate mother is not considered the child’s parent.
+In such a case, it may be impossible for that child to get a US passport or a passport from the country of birth and/or from third countries, depending upon the circumstances of the case.
 So DOS notes that it may be helpful for US parents considering a foreign surrogacy arrangement to consult with an immigration attorney before embarking on such an arrangement.

-The Department is aware of cases where foreign fertility clinics have substituted alternate donor sperm and eggs for the US parents’ genetic material, either purposefully when the planned genetic material turned out not to be viable or through accidental laboratory errors.
-The intended parents learned of these undisclosed switches only when the parents obtained DNA tests after the child’s birth, as part of the process of documenting the child’s citizenship for the purposes of obtaining a US passport.
-Such situations can have the unfortunate consequence of leaving a child stateless or otherwise unable to leave the country of birth.
+The Department is aware of cases where foreign fertility clinics have substituted alternate donor sperm and eggs for US parents’ genetic material, either purposefully when the planned genetic material turned out not to be viable, or through accidental laboratory errors.
+The intended parents learned of these undisclosed switches only when the parents obtained DNA tests after the child’s birth, as part of the process of documenting the child’s citizenship to obtain a US passport.
+Such situations can leave a child stateless or otherwise unable to leave the country of birth.

 A US citizen parent who has a biological child overseas, including via a foreign surrogate mother, may apply for a Consular Report of Birth Abroad of an American Citizen (CRBA) and a US passport for the child at the US Embassy or Consulate in the country where the child was born.